 Book 3: Debut or Beginning Orchestra

-Dalcroze: for students of all ages.
+Dalcroze: for students age 4 to adult.
 Most of the activities will be without an instrument.
 This course is also available as an enrichment course or for non-string playing siblings.

 Debut Orchestra: for students who have completed the “I Can Read Music” book or an equivalent music reading book.
 A first experience for students in any Suzuki book who know the notes in first position and easy rhythms.
 One piece of music will be sent in advance; there will also be easy music distributed and sight reading done during class.

 Beginning Orchestra: for students in Books 2 and 3+ who can read fluently in first position and read various rhythms.